joao-borrego/gap/README.md

 These tools communicate directly with Gazebo server, not depending on any ROS modules.
 It includes:

-- [Object spawner plugin], that allows you to spawn boxes, spheres and cylinders, as well as custom models either by a uri reference or directly with an sdf string.
+- [World Utils plugin], that allows you to spawn boxes, spheres and cylinders, as well as custom models either by a uri reference or directly with an sdf string.
 Furthermore, it allows a model to be rendered with custom textures.

 - [Camera Utils plugin], which creates an interface to capture frames at specific instants.